constgen/neutrino-preset-react-nodegui/README.md

 ### Launcher

 This preset wraps your application with NodeGUI renderer and Hot container.
 It can be configured using `launcher` property in the [preset options](#preset-options).
 So you don't need to think about how to mount and render your application.
-This is the purpose of the `neutrino-preset-react-nodegui` preset.
+This is completely managed by `neutrino-preset-react-nodegui` preset.

-If you want to completely disable the launcher you need to explicitly set the option to `false`
+If you want to **disable** the launcher you need to explicitly set the option to `false`

 ```js
 reactNodegui({